The Oscar winner is getting another bite at the cherry, taking on one of the comic book world’s most iconic characters, but things need to change.

 More screen time should come with another caveat though – Leto must tone down his version of the character, starting with fewer tattoos with little to no meaning other than to “look cool”.
 The word “Damaged” on his forehead, for instance?
 Yeah, let’s get some of that ink off, because sometimes less is more in the world of film.
 That goes for the “grills” too.

-That’s not to say we want to see less of everything Leto offered up in the first film.
-As anyone who saw the extended cut of Suicide Squad will recall, this particular version of the movie benefitted from extended scenes of the Joker alongside Margor Robbie’s Harley Quinn.
+That’s not to say we want to see less of everything Jared Leto offered up in the first film.
+As anyone who saw the extended cut of Suicide Squad will recall, this particular version of the movie benefited from extended scenes of the Joker alongside Margor Robbie’s Harley Quinn.
 While Suicide Squad was patchy at best, Leto and Robbie did enjoy notable on-screen chemistry that needs to take centre stage next time out and be further explored.
 Rumours continue to circle suggesting there was more to this relationship in the very first cut of the film, but much of it was removed amid concerns over the ratings, and the controversy it could stir.

 Leto also needs to find a way to ground his Joker in some version of reality.
 Both Ledger and Nicholson may have been over-the-top and larger than life in their performances, but they both at least felt real, rather than some amalgamation of a million different pop culture references.

 Leto needs to get back to basics and seek advice from the guy who has been playing the Joker longer than anybody: Mark Hamill.
 Voice acting may be dismissed by some, but you need only listen to the way the Star Wars veteran speaks about the character to realise he is the authority, in the absence of Ledger and the notoriously difficult Nicholson.

 If Leto does all of the above, Suicide Squad 2 could yet surprise.
 Well, provided they fix all of the other problems the first film had, that is.
 I mean, we’ve not even started on Katana.